diezfx/transformation-framework/typesystem.md

 Best solution?

-### Different technologies need different definitions
+### Different technologies need different definitions?
 in a kubernetes cluster some of capabilities.Compute address isn't needed\
 ansible needs compute address to install sth; for kubernetes needs to use kubectl exec or sth.